-The second Section is devoted to the presentation of the tools : the historical design tool, its adaptation to provide monitoring functionalities and the insertion of design alternatives.
+The second section is devoted to the presentation of the tools : the historical design tool, its adaptation to provide monitoring functionalities and the insertion of design alternatives.
 It is eventually concluded with an attempt to reassessing the dialogue evaluation.
-The third Section describes the learning integration to the tool, the constraints we impose to the learning technique and the synergy between the tools and the so-built learning capabilities.
-Finally, the last Section concludes the paper.
+The third section describes the learning integration to the tool : the constraints we impose to the learning technique and the complementarity between the tools and the so-built learning capabilities.
+Finally, the last section concludes the paper.

-2 The tools
+2. The tools

-Industry follows the VUI-completeness principle (Pieraccini and Huerta, 2005) : "the behaviour of an application needs to be completely specified with respect to every possible situation that may arise during the interaction.
+Industry follows the VUI-completeness principle [1]: "the behaviour of an application needs to be completely specified with respect to every possible situation that may arise during the interaction.
 No unpredictable user input should ever lead to unforeseeable behaviour".
 The SDS developers consider reliable the technologies, tools, and methodologies that help them to reach the VUI-completeness and to control it.

-2.1 The Dialogue Design Tool
+2.1.
+The Dialogue Design Tool